audiBookning/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 templateKey: blog-post
 title: Making sense of the SCAA’s new Flavor Wheel
 date: 2016-12-17T15:04:10.000Z
-description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
+description: "The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year. "
 featuredpost: false
 featuredimage: https://res.cloudinary.com/patarsofi/image/upload/v1599788727/samples/sheep.jpg
 tags: